neicnordic/sda-deploy-init/README.md

   and keys.

 Options:
-  --config-path TEXT    Specify path for the configuration directory, default
+  --config-path TEXT      Specify path for the configuration directory,
-                        is `config` folder.
+                          default is `config` folder.
   --cega                  Generate mock configuration for CEGA.
   --deploy-config TEXT    JSON key value pair containing country specific
                           configuration.
-  --jwt-payload TEXT    JSON with JWT token payload --svc-config TEXT     JSON with Service list and DNSName (Optional) --help                Show this message and exit.
+  --jwt-payload TEXT      JSON with JWT token payload --svc-config TEXT       JSON with LocalEGA service list, DNSName (Optional)
+                          and K8s namespace
+  --cega-svc-config TEXT  JSON with CEGA service list, DNSName (Optional) and
+                          K8s namespace
+  --help                  Show this message and exit.

 ```

 #### Generating Configuration

-By default configuration is generated in `config` folder, in order to specify a path for the configuration directory use:
+By lega configuration is generated in `config` folder, in order to specify a path for the configuration directory use:
 ```
 legainit --config-path <path>
 ```